Contrasting Fortune Brands Home & Security (NYSE:FBHS) and American Woodmark (NASDAQ:AMWD)

 |2.40

-Fortune Brands Home & Security currently has a consensus target price of $100.80, suggesting a potential downside of 2.29%.
-American Woodmark has a consensus target price of $95.25, suggesting a potential upside of 9.58%.
-Given American Woodmark’s higher possible upside, analysts clearly believe American Woodmark is more favorable than Fortune Brands Home & Security.
+Fortune Brands Home & Security presently has a consensus target price of $100.80, indicating a potential downside of 3.49%.
+American Woodmark has a consensus target price of $95.25, indicating a potential upside of 6.70%.
+Given American Woodmark’s higher probable upside, analysts plainly believe American Woodmark is more favorable than Fortune Brands Home & Security.

 Summary